 The design of bolted joints that transmit shear requires consideration of the shear strength of the bolts and the bearing strength of the connected material.
 If such joints are designated as slip-critical joints, the slip resistance must also be checked.
-This serviceability check can be made at the factored-load level (Section 5.4.1) or at the service-load level (Section 5.4.2).
+This serviceability check can be made at the LRFD-load level or at the ASD-load level.
 Regardless of which load level is selected for the check of slip resistance, the prevention of slip in the service-load range is the design criterion.